QRage/task-manager-api/README.md

 **Automatic Documentation**: FastAPI automatically generates interactive API documentation using Swagger UI and ReDoc, available under /docs and /redoc respectively.

-**Testing**: (To be added) Pytest integration is planned for writing unit and integration tests, ensuring the API is robust and correct.
+**Testing**: Pytest integration is planned for writing unit and integration tests, ensuring the API is robust and correct.

 🚀 Getting Started
 These instructions will help you get up and running a copy of the project on your local machine for development and testing.